Jim Bonella: Military service

 Working as a picture-framer, he enlisted in the First AIF on 18 January 1915.

 Embarking from Melbourne, Victoria, on HMAT Ulysses (A38) on 10 May 1915, he served overseas as a private in the 2nd Battalion, Australian Machine Gun Corps.

-He was on the HMAT Southland when it was torpedoed on the Aegean Sea on 2 September 1915.
+He was on the HMAT Southland when it was torpedoed in the Aegean Sea on 2 September 1915.

 Death

 He was severely wounded in his left thigh, whilst in action with the 21st Battalion, A Company, on 20 May 1918 and was evacuated to a military hospital.
 Although he had been successfully operated upon on 21 May 1918, he died of his wounds on 24 May 1918.

 He is buried in section LXVIII, row D, grave 11 of Étaples Military Cemetery in northwest France.